lsst-dm/scipi_docs_prototype/functionalframework.rst

 - ++ ReadTextCatalogTask --Read an object catalog from a text file.

--  \- SrcTransformTask -- Transform src measuremenents to calibrated form.
+-  \- SourceTransformTask -- Transform source measuremenents to calibrated form.

 - \- TransformTask -- Transform a SourceCatalog containing raw measurements to calibrated form.